 ITEM 502 Released Valuation When Goods are Received From a Freight Forwarder

 On shipments having prior or subsequent transit by air or water, and said shipments are tendered to CSA by a freight forwarder, CSA's maximum liability shall be no more than $1.50 per pound.
 The provisions of this rule shall supersede any valuations, actual or released, provided on the Bill of Lading or waybill.

-In the event of a conflict between this provision and any other provision in CSA’s rules tariff the provision which has the lower limitation shall apply.
+In the event of a conflict between this provision and any other provision in CSA's rules tariff the provision which has the lower limit shall apply.

 ITEM 503 Liability of CSA